vavaRodrigues/javaee/README.md

 # Java EE 7 Samples
   The project will consist  of a simple project with JAX-RS and CDI

+## To follow the example presented here you will need:

+* Java 8 JDK
+* Maven
+* Your favorite IDE: Eclipse, IntelliJ, Netbeans
+* A JavaEE application server: Wildfly, Payara, Glassfish, Apache TomEE

 ## Run sample

 * Build the sample that you want to run as